jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_interface_pagerduty.md

 ### In PagerDuty:

 1. Log in to your PagerDuty account.
-Configure an **API access key** to create an authentication for Spotlight to use to send alarm notifications to your PagerDuty account.
-Select **Configuration \| API Access**.
-2. On the PagerDuty API Access Keys page, provide a Description for the API Access Key and click **Create Key**.
-3. On the PagerDuty API Access Keys page, take note of the API Key for later use (in Spotlight).
-4. Create a PagerDuty service for Spotlight to send alarm notifications to.
+Create a PagerDuty service for Spotlight to send alarm notifications to.
 Select **Configuration \| Services**.
-5. From the Services page, click **Add New Service**.
+2. From the Services page, click **Add New Service**.
-6. Create a name for the service.
-Assign an escalation policy.
-Select **Use our API directly**.
-Click **Add Service**.
+3. Create a name for the service.
+In General Settings, enter a Name for your new service.
+Then, in Incident Settings, specify the Escalation Policy, Notification Urgency, and Incident Behavior for your new service.
+4. Select your app from the Integration Type menu choose **Use our API** directly and Select **Events API v1** then enter an Integration Name.
+5. Click **Add Service**.
-7. On the PagerDuty service page (for Spotlight Enterprise), take note of the Service API Key for later use (in Spotlight Enterprise).
+6. On the PagerDuty service page (for Spotlight Enterprise), take note of the Integration Key for later use (in Spotlight Enterprise).

 ### Use a Spotlight Client to apply these configurations to the Spotlight Diagnostic Server.